Hootsuite Review & Hootsuite Alternatives

 They offer support in English, Spanish, French, German, Italian, Portuguese and Japanese which is very comprehensive..

 They also offer support via their Hootsuite Helpers Twitter channel.

 Hootsuite doesn’t offer telephone support.
 Personally, I don’t think that’s a big deal.
 I rarely want to deal with support issues over the phone.
 But occasionally it’s nice to have the option.
 I do think it might be different if you are paying tens or hundreds of thousands of dollars (or even millions) per year for the Enterprise plan.
-This is a point that Todd Maffin talks about in his article, The Hootsuite Problem.

 Comparing with other tools